-Revenue is comprised solely of government grant revenue.
-Revenue earned is dependent on the grant received, the amount of the grant and subsequent work performed pursuant to the grant.
-For the first quarter of 2011, revenue decreased \$0.3 million compared to the first quarter of 2010.
+Grant revenue earned is dependent on the grant received, the amount of the grant and subsequent work performed pursuant to the grant.
+For the second quarter of 2011, grant revenue decreased \$0.3 million compared to the second quarter of 2010.
 The decrease was driven primarily by a decrease in the amount of work performed pursuant to the grants.